neoking89/owlsight/README.md

 - Several small bugfixes and improvements.

 2.0.2 (stable)
+- Upgraded UI to look more professional and modern.

 **Disclaimer**: This version is still in beta and might contain bugs, especially on non-Windows systems.
 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com